Promise chains in JavaScript

 .

-This is our chain of promises each promise will wait for the previous one to complete.
+This is our chain of promises.
+Each promise will wait for the previous one to complete.

-See below for a demo on CodePen
+See below for a demo on CodePen.

 See the Pen Promise chain JavaScript by Chris Bongers (@rebelchris) on CodePen.

-Promise chain's are a boss right? permalink
+Promise chains are a boss, right?

-Hopefully you are as excited about promise chains as I am, feel free to send me a message on Facebook or Twitter and let me know what topics you want to read more about!
+Hopefully, you are as excited about promise chains as I am.
+Feel free to send me a message on Facebook or Twitter and let me know what topics you want to read more about!